NIREEKSHITH45/dp-203-azure-data-engineer/Instructions/Labs/22-Synapse-purview.md

 Microsoft Purview enables you to catalog data assets across your data estate and track the flow of data as it is transferred from one data source to another - a key element of a comprehensive data governance solution.
 In this lab, you'll learn about Microsoft Purview to track assets and data lineage in an Azure Synapse Analytics workspace

-> **Important**: Microsoft Purview has recently implemented a change that limits each Azure tenant to only one Microsoft Purview account.
-Nonetheless, in this lab setup, you possess the necessary permissions to perform this action utilizing Microsoft Purview.
+> **Important**: Microsoft Purview has been updated to restrict the number of Microsoft Purview accounts available per Azure tenant.
+Consequently, this lab is not supported in shared tenant environments, including many hosted lab environments used in instructor-led training courses.

 ### Objectives